Drifting Goals

 Organizational Example

 A tribe introduces a zero-bug policy for its sprints.
-Every bug must be fixed before new features are built.
-Because the product is extremely unstable, hundreds of bugs surface.
-The sprint stalls for three weeks and the business erupts.
-To escape the emotional pressure, the teams redefine the word bug.
-Suddenly bugs are relabeled as enhancements, minor disturbances, or known issues that can be handled later.
-The goal has been linguistically twisted and rationalized away.
+Every bug should be fixed before new features are built.
+Because the product is unstable, many defects become visible and the sprint slows down significantly.
+To reduce the pressure, the teams adjust the meaning of bug: some defects are now treated as enhancements, minor disturbances, or known issues.
+The goal remains formally present, but loses its practical effect.

 Diagnostic Questions

-1.Have we quietly recalibrated company-wide metrics such as DORA, uptime, or security ratings because we could not hit the old goals?
+1.Have we recently recalibrated company-wide metrics such as DORA, uptime, or security ratings because we could not hit the old goals?

-2.Where do we now tolerate waits in the codebase, such as build times above forty minutes, that would have sparked open rebellion three years ago?
+2.Where do we now tolerate waits in the codebase, such as build times above forty minutes, that would have been treated as clear problems a few years ago?

-3.Do our senior developers often say, "That is just how things are in this company, get used to it"?
+3.Do experienced developers often say, "That is just how things are in this company"?

 Diagram